oracle-livelabs/database-maa/zdm-physical-offline/zdm-host-provision/zdm-host-provision.md

    ![Image showing the selection of compartment](./images/compartment.png)

-3. Click on "Create Instance"
+3. Click on "Create Instance".

    ![Image showing option to create compute instance](./images/create_instance.png)

-4. Enter Name for Compute
+4. Enter name for compute.

    Enter "zdm-host" as name for compute and select appropriate compartment if it is not already done.

    ![Image showing the name to be entered for compute](./images/compute_name.png)

-5. Leave the Placement section as it is.
+5. Leave the "Placement" section as it is.

 6. Select correct image.

-   Under Image and Shape , click on Change image
+   Under Image and Shape , click on "Change image".

    ![Image showing the option to change the image for compute](./images/os_image.png)

-   Select Oracle Linux 7.9 and click on "Select Image"
+   Select "Oracle Linux 7.9" and click on "Select Image"

    ![Image showing the OS image selected for compute](./images/os_selected.png)

 7. Select VCN and Subnet.

-   Under Networking , Select ZDM-VCN as VCN and Public Subnet-ZDM-VCN as Subnet.
+   Under Networking , Select "ZDM-VCN" as VCN and "Public Subnet-ZDM-VCN" as subnet.

    ![Image showing network selected](./images/network.png)